paketo-buildpacks/blog/content/posts/0034-builders-stacks-images-structure.md

 ---
-title: What has changed on how we ship the Builders and the base images.
+title: What has changed on how we ship the Builders and the base images
 date: "2025-10-20T23:25:07+02:00"
 slug: builders-stacks-base-images-restructure
 author: pacostas